camwebb/wfo-salicaceae/wfo_editing_policies.md

 document, create a Wikidata entry.
 If one has a PDF of the protologue, upload the PDF to Zenodo and use that DOI as the link.

+### Types

+It is desirable that a link to an online representation of a type specimen is provided for all accepted names, and for all basionyms.
+The kind of type should be specified in the comments field of the link.

 ## Nomenclatural Status

 In order to switch the nomenclatural status of a name from ‘unknown’